MFlisar/Libraries/docs/compatibilities.md

 !!! info "Compatibility Releases"

-    When updating from an older compatibility release, check the compatibility history.
+    When updating from an older compatibility release, check the compatibility history below.
 It identifies libraries that must be updated together due to binary incompatible changes.

 #### Compatibility Release 2 (2026-07-23)